milosob/template-api/README.md

 Notice:

-- By default, the template is configured to allow unconfirmed users to pass authentication and receive a token with `type: access` scopes.
+- By default, the template is configured to allow unconfirmed users to pass authentication and receive a token with `type:access` scopes.
-- If local mail trap is running at port 25252, SMTP username and password settings are ignored.
+- If local mail server is running at port 25252, SMTP username and password settings are ignored.
-- There are no default constrains or indexes, you need to supply your own.
+- There are no default database constrains or indexes.
+- Remember to overwrite the default JWT configuration keys.

 ### Run

 It is possible to run the template without having a running MongoDb node or mail trap server.
-However, most calls with result with an error.
-If you desire to work with the template you need a running MongoDb node and mail/trap server.
+However, most calls will result with an error.

+Follow the instructions to use the project:

 ```shell
 git clone https://github.com/milosob/template-api.git template-api